LVerhulst4321/PlanZ/Documentation/Development_Documentation/webhook.md

 downtime.

 ### Computing the Authorization header
-The client must send an Authorization header that consists of the client name and a signature for the request.
+The client must send an Authorization header that consists of the authorization mechanism, the client name, and a signature for the request.

 For example:

 ```
-Authorization: Demo 400250a22286e5372617536d8da39b502726a02dd3a1f347cab43adc037febf9
+Authorization: PlanZ:1 Demo 400250a22286e5372617536d8da39b502726a02dd3a1f347cab43adc037febf9
 ```

-Here the client name is "Demo" and the signature is `400250a22286e5372617536d8da39b502726a02dd3a1f347cab43adc037febf9`.
+Here the authorization mechanism is "PlanZ:1", the client name is "Demo", and the signature is `400250a22286e5372617536d8da39b502726a02dd3a1f347cab43adc037febf9`.

+The method for generating the signature depends on the authorization mechanism.
+Currently the only version supported is "PlanZ:1".

 The signature is `hmac(request_method + "\n" + request_uri + "\n" + base64(request body), key)`.